-This course is open to all students with or without a previous background in art.
+Students interested in entering Calvin's High School Art Program are required to submit a portfolio to be reviewed prior to acceptance into the course.
 This course is designed as an introduction for those students who wish to develop their artistic skills.
 Students will study the basic elements of art, portraiture, printmaking, painting and various other art projects.
 Home drawing will be required.
-[1 credit: 0274]
+Portfolio entrance requirements are included in appendix A. [1 credit: 0274]